rdwrome/343sp24/README.md

 ---|---:|
 Attendance and Discussion Participation|20%
 Small Assignments|20%
-Estuary Group project|20%
-Analysis/Research Presentation|20%
+Estuary Group project (see 05.Estuary README for description)|20% Analysis/Research Presentation (see 06.Analysis:Research Presentations README for description)|20%
-Tidal Cycles solo project for Final Concert or Documentation|20% **Total**|**100%**
+Tidal Cycles solo project for Final Concert or Documentation (see 11.Final Concert README for description)|20% **Total**|**100%**

 ### Everyday Tools